What are Carbapenemase-producing Organisms (CPOs)?

-You might also hear the terms carbapenem-resistant Enterobacteriaceae (CRE) or carbapenemase-producing Enterobacteriaceae (CPE).
+You may also hear the terms Carbapenem-Resistant Enterobacterales (CRE) or Carbapenemase-Producing Enterobacterales (CPE).

-CPO are commonly found in a number of countries around the world, particularly in their health care facilities.
-People who have been admitted to hospital or had treatment (e.g. dialysis or surgery) in a health care facility outside of Canada, or who have travelled outside of Canada may be at increased risk for picking up CPO bacteria.
-It is important to prevent these bacteria from spreading to other individuals, especially in hospitals and health care settings where patients are vulnerable to developing infections.
+CPOs are found in health care facilities worldwide.
+Individuals who have been hospitalized, undergone treatments like dialysis or surgery in a health care facility outside of Canada, or have travelled outside of Canada may be at increased risk of acquiring these bacteria.
+It is important to prevent the spread of CPOs, especially in hospitals and health care settings where patients are at risk of developing infections.

-CPO are usually a low risk and rarely cause an infection in healthy people.
-If they spread from the gut to other parts of the body such as the blood, lungs, or bladder, the person becomes infected.
+While CPOs usually pose little risk and rarely cause infections in healthy people, they can cause serious infections if they spread from the gut to other parts of the body, such as the blood, lungs, or bladder.

-CPO infections are difficult to treat because of resistance to carbapenem antibiotics.
-Resistance to carbapenem antibiotics is a concern as they are used to treat serious infections when other antibiotics have not worked.
-If you develop an infection caused by CPO, your doctor will give you specific antibiotics that work for these bacteria.
+CPO infections are difficult to treat because of their resistance to carbapenem antibiotics.
+This resistance to carbapenem antibiotics is particularly concerning because carbapenems are often used to treat serious infections when other antibiotics are not effective.

-People identified as having a CPO should follow these instructions to prevent CPO from spreading to others in the home:
+People with CPO should follow these instructions to prevent the spread of CPO at home:

-- Wash your hands often, especially after going to the bathroom, after touching infected areas and before preparing and eating food
+- Wash hands frequently, especially after using the bathroom, touching sores or wounds, and before preparing and eating food

 - Do not share personal care items such as towels, toothbrushes, or bar soap

-- Clean bathrooms frequently; no special cleaning agents are required
+- Clean bathrooms regularly; no special cleaning agents are required

-- Cover open draining wounds using a clean bandage
+- Cover open, draining wounds with a clean bandage

 How common are CPO?

 CPO infections are very rare.
-Only a small number of cases have been identified in B.C.
-However, CPO are an emerging threat and are increasing world-wide.
+Only a small number of cases have been identified in British Columbia (B.C.).
+However, CPOs are an emerging threat and are increasing worldwide.

 Should family members get tested for CPO?

-Family members of someone with CPO do not generally need to be tested, even if they have travelled or had health care outside of Canada.
-CPO rarely cause problems or infections outside of hospitals.
+No. Family members of someone with CPO generally do not need to be tested, even if they have travelled or had health care outside of Canada.
+CPOs rarely cause problems or infections outside of hospital settings.

 What are my chances of getting infected with CPO?

-If you are healthy your chances of becoming sick with CPO are low.
-You may be at higher risk if you have had long-term, frequent, or intensive use of antibiotics.
+If you are healthy, your chances of becoming sick with CPO are low.
+However, you may be at higher risk if you have had long-term, frequent, or intensive use of antibiotics.

 How are CPO infections treated?

-If you develop an infection caused by CPO, your doctor will give you specific antibiotics that will work for these bacteria.
-Carefully follow the treatment instructions given to you.
-Make sure to finish all antibiotics, even if your symptoms resolve.
+If you develop an infection caused by CPO, your doctor may give you specific antibiotics that will work for these bacteria, depending on the type of infection.
+It’s important to carefully follow the treatment instructions given to you and make sure you complete the entire course of antibiotics, even if your symptoms improve.

-If you carry CPO in your gut and you are healthy, you do not need treatment and you should continue with your normal activities.
+If you carry CPO in your gut and are healthy, you do not need treatment, and you should continue with your normal activities.

-You do not need to disclose to your workplace, school or daycare setting that you carry CPO.
+You do not need to inform your workplace, school, or daycare that you carry CPO.

 How can I prevent a CPO infection?

-There is no vaccine to protect you from CPO.
-The most important thing you can do is wash your hands before eating, drinking, smoking, applying personal care products, touching your face, nose or eyes, and after using the toilet.
-Wash your hands well for at least 15 seconds using warm water and soap.
-Use a paper towel to dry your hands.
-If soap and water are not available, use an alcohol-based hand sanitizer.
-Sanitizer can be used as long as your hands are not visibly dirty.
-For more information on hand washing, see HealthLinkBC File #85 Hand washing: Help stop the spread of germs.
+There is no vaccine available to protect you from CPO.
+The most important thing you can do is wash your hands thoroughly before eating, drinking, smoking, applying personal care products, touching your face, nose, or eyes, and after using the toilet.
+Wash your hands well using soap and warm water.
+Dry your hands with a paper towel.
+If soap and water are not available, use an alcohol-based hand sanitizer or hand rub (ABHR), provided your hands are not visibly dirty.
+For more information on hand washing, visit HealthLinkBC File #85 Hand washing: Help stop the spread of germs.

 What steps are taken to prevent the spread of CPO in hospitals?

-If you are visiting a hospital, follow hospital guidelines to prevent the spread of CPO.
+If you are visiting a hospital, follow hospital guidelines to prevent the spread of CPOs.
 Wash your hands or use hand sanitizer when entering and leaving the hospital and a patient’s room.
-Patients admitted to an acute care hospital in B.C. may be screened for antibiotic resistant bacteria depending on their risk.
+Patients admitted to an acute care hospital in B.C. may be screened for antibiotic-resistant bacteria depending on their risk.

-When you are admitted to a hospital, visiting an outpatient clinic or have frequent health care encounters such as dialysis, inform your health care provider if you carry CPO.
-Infection control measures will be put in place to help prevent the spread of CPO to other vulnerable patients.
+When you are admitted to a hospital, visit an outpatient clinic, or have frequent health care encounters such as dialysis, inform your health care provider if you carry CPO.
+Infection control measures will be put in place to help prevent the spread of CPO to other patients.